 The LVCVA Archive is estimated to be the largest and most comprehensive post World War II collection of Southern Nevada imagery in the world.
 The collection began in 1947 and is a living collection that is added to daily.
 The archive is a source for the news media, filmmakers, academics, researchers, museums, marketing professionals, conventioneers, and its images are often seen on popular websites and social media that promote tourism or the history of Las Vegas.
 Its images have been published throughout the world, and are heavily laden with celebrities and entertainment, as well as sports, recreation, the ever-changing skyline, and local events and businesses in Las Vegas and Southern Nevada.
 Today, the archive is an integral part of the Las Vegas Convention and Visitors Authority (LVCVA) and its worldwide marketing efforts.

 The Las Vegas News Bureau Collection

-In 1947, members of the Las Vegas Chamber of Commerce realized that they needed to promote and market Las Vegas to increase tourism.
+In 1947, the Las Vegas Chamber of Commerce members realized that they needed to promote and market Las Vegas to increase tourism.
 They created the “Livewire Fund” to accomplish that goal.
-The funding was provided by hotels and motels throughout southern Nevada, and each property contributed to it based on their individual size.
+The funding was provided by hotels and motels throughout Southern Nevada, and each property contributed to it based on its individual size.
 The chamber utilized this funding to create the Las Vegas News Bureau.
 The news bureau was a group of photojournalists whose goal was to promote and market Las Vegas through photography and videography.
 In their initial years, their goal was to market the destination as “The Entertainment Capital of the World.”
 In 1992, the Las Vegas News Bureau transferred to the LVCVA.
-The Las Vegas News Bureau has successfully captured the alluring sights and sounds of the world’s most exciting destination for 75 years, and has played a unique role in promoting Las Vegas by documenting the unforgettable images on film.
+The Las Vegas News Bureau has successfully captured the alluring sights and sounds of the world’s most exciting destination for 75 years and has played a unique role in promoting Las Vegas by documenting unforgettable images on film.